selplacei/DatasheetCalculator/Dataset_Format.md

   When loaded, it's converted to `datetime.timedelta`, but only elements present in the raw value are displayed (exceeding their normal values if needed).
 - `calcdelta_d`, `calcdelta_t`, `calcdelta_dt`: Two `date`, `time`, or `datetime` values (stored as a list; both must be of the same type), representing a start time and an end time.
 When loaded, it's converted to one of the `Calcdelta` classes, which has the attributes `type`, `start`, `end`, and `delta`.

+## The `special` value
+It's possible to have one special sheet whose format is different to others; this is useful for storing values that can be adjusted and are used in formulas, but stay the same across all sheets.
+The special sheet is always displayed first in the sheet list.
+The contents of this value have identical structure to the `format` value.

 ## The `formulas` value
 This value describes which values (if any) to calculate and display above the data, and how to calculate them.
 It is a dictionary where each key is a human-readable name of the formula and the value is a Python expression that calculates